Fire In the Sky: Tazaungdaing Fire Balloon Festival in Taunggyi

 Once the balloon has created enough lift (or at least they think it has), the fuse is lit and the balloon is released.
 If all goes well, the fire balloon heads up into the sky and after 10-20 seconds, the fuse will reach the fireworks and they begin going off, shooting all around in mid air from the balloon.

 There is not a straight neck in the festival grounds as everyone has their eyes transfixed on the fireworks display.
 It is seriously something spectacular, and something that just can't be captured on video in a way that does it any justice.
-Smiles brought on by awe are everywhere around as the balloon floats farther up, getting smaller in the distance as the fireworks continue to fire for 10-15 minutes.
+Smiles brought on by awe are everywhere around as the balloon floats higher up, getting smaller in the distance as the fireworks continue to fire for 10-15 minutes.

 Safety Among the Fire Balloons